-FORM 51-102-f1 MANAGEMENT'S DISCUSSION & ANALYSIS YEAR ENDED DECEMBER 31, 2016
+FORM 51-102-f1 MANAGEMENT'S DISCUSSION & ANALYSIS THREE MONTH PERIOD ENDED MARCH 31, 2017

-The following discussion and analysis is management's assessment of the results and financial condition of Minera Alamos Inc. ("Minera Alamos" or the "Company") and should be read in conjunction with the consolidated financial statements for the years ended December 31, 2016 and 2015 and the notes thereto, that have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").
+The following discussion and analysis is management's assessment of the results and financial condition of Minera Alamos Inc. ("Minera Alamos" or the "Company") and should be read in conjunction with the condensed interim consolidated financial statements for the three month period ended March 31, 2017 and the audited consolidated financial statements for the years ended December 31, 2016 and 2015 and the notes thereto, that have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").
 The Company's most recent filings are available on the SEDAR website.
-The date of this management's discussion and analysis is April 25, 2017.
+The date of this management's discussion and analysis is May 26, 2017.